 Portacool inexplicably sent their manual in Arabic, and promised us a free cap.

 Please don't ask why we decided to prototype the whole thing in an full-sized trailer, and where we're parking the full 16ftx8ft trailer.
 Or how many professors we asked about using their driveways.
 Or how much clearance the trailer had when pulling into our parking spot at Pika.
 (Thanks, Pika!)
 Or whether this Portacool unit will even fit in the trailer.
-These are questions for another day.
-Say, Thursday.
+(That's a questions for another day.
+Say, Thursday.)
 Instead, let's talk about this lovely 3D model of a trailer, via Kennedy Kangwa on GrabCad, that I'm going to use for modelling how the system fits together!

 I haven't actually modelled it yet, though.
 Here's a vague whiteboard sketch instead, marking out the large mechanical components that I'm building (in green) vs what's coming off-the-shelf.